skyssolutions/lynxchan/src/be/Readme.md

 `general.json`: contains general settings for the application.
 Holds the following settings:
 * `verbose`(Boolean): if true, will output text for debugging on several points, like IO on the json api.
 * `disable304`: if true, will never use http status 304.
 * `address`: ip to bind the server on.
-Defaults to 127.0.0.1
+Defaults to `0.0.0.0`.
 * `port`(Number): port to listen for http.
-Defaults to 8080.
+Defaults to 80.
 * `ssl`(Boolean): if true, will listen to https on port 443.
 * `fePath`: absolute path to the directory containing the fe files.
 Defaults to the relative path to the src/fe directory.
 * `pageSize`(Number): amount of threads on each board page.
+Defaults to 10.
 * `previewPostCount`(Number): number of preview posts on a thread.
+Defaults to 5.
 * `autoSageLimit`(Number): how many posts a thread must hit at once so it becomes impossible to bump.
+Defaults to 500.
 * `maxThreadCount`(Number): maximum amount of threads allowed per board.
+Defaults to 50.
 * `tempDirectory`: path for temporary files.
-Defaults to '/tmp'.
+Defaults to `/tmp`.
 * `emailSender`: e-mail to be used as sender on automated e-mails.
+Defaults to `noreply@mychan.com`.
 * `captchaExpiration`: expiration in minutes of captchas.
-Defaults to 1 minute.
+Defaults to 5 minutes.
 * `captchaFonts`(Array): array of absolute paths to font files in the system to be randomly used in the captcha.
 Optional.
 * `siteTitle`: name to be used as the title of the front-page.
+Defaults to `My chan`.
 * `maxRequestSizeMB`: maximum size in megabytes of incoming requests.
 Defaults to 2MB.
 * `maxFileSizeMB`: maximum size in megabytes of individual uploaded files.
 Defaults to infinity.
 * `acceptedMimes`(Array): accepted mimes on uploads.
 Defaults to `[ 'image/png', 'image/jpeg', 'image/gif' ]`.